-A sliding side loading door is standard, and twin rear doors provide easy access to the load area, with a floor height from the ground of just 530mm, making it easy to load.
-A second sliding side door is optional on Cargo models.
+A sliding side loading door is standard, and offset twin rear doors provide easy access to the load area, with a floor height from the ground of just 530mm, making it easy to load.
+A second sliding side door is optional.

 While similar in footprint to car-derived light vans such as the Fiesta, the Fiorino delivers a much more competitive payload of up to 660kg, compared to just 500kg in the Ford.
 That's similar to lighter versions of vans in the next class up, such as the Renault Kangoo and the Citroen Berlingo, making the Fiorino an ideal urban delivery van.

 The Fiorino Combi provides the additional versatility of a second row of seats behind the driver.
 Available in two versions, the Combi offers M1 (car specification) seating for up to five people and a 175kg load capacity, or N1 (LCV) seating for four and up to 293kg of payload.

 The rear seat can be folded or removed completely, to provide the full 2.5-cubic-metre load area of the Cargo version, if required.
 A ladder bulkhead is standard on Cargo models and the Fiorino can be supplied with a full-panel bulkhead or a bulkhead with a window.
 Roof bars are standard on the Adventure models, and optional on other vans.
 The Fiorino has a towing capacity of 1,300kg.